AlexSmith11/FullCalendarScheduler/request_examples.md

 Implementation
 ----------------------------------------------------------------------------------------------------
 Create a basic calendar app in React

+Calendar structured as such:
+    Initialises with events (performs a GET for the events on start/refresh of page) Press a button to 'check for' (import) invites.

 Import events from API
     Run validation on these to prevent bad dates/conflicts Reschedule these